 3. Practice Your Argument

 You should now write down a clear explanation of your case.
 Your explanation should be concise and easy to understand.
 You may practice presenting it to someone else to make sure you are focused and factual.
 You should avoid adding unnecessary details.
 You should also avoid getting emotional in your presentation.
-Getting side-tracked is also strictly forbidden to increase your chances of winning.
+Getting sidetracked is also strictly forbidden to increase your chances of winning.

 4. Dress and Act Professionally

 Although small claims courts are informal.
 You should, however, dress appropriately.
-As well as this you should address the judge respectfully.
+As well as this, you should address the judge respectfully.
 Both of these things will leave a positive impact.
 It may increase your chances of winning.

-Alternatives to Hiring a Lawyer
+What Are the Alternatives to Hiring a Small Claims Court Lawyer?

 1. Free Legal Aid

 Many states offer free or very low-cost legal expertise for small claims cases.
-You can research in your local area on “How to get free lawyer for small claims court” to find local resources.
+You can research in your local area on “How to get a free lawyer for small claims court” to find local resources.

 2. Paralegals